 The hike around Upper Kananaskis Lake offers tremendous views, varied terrain and limited elevation gain – a great trail for all levels of hikers.
-This is also an especially good option for shoulder season in Canmore, when the route will be less crowded.
+This is also an especially good option for shoulder season in Canmore, when the route is far less crowded.

 Upper Kananaskis Lake

-Stop by Boulton Creek Trading Post for an ice cream treat after your walk.
+- Stop by Boulton Creek Trading Post for an ice cream treat after your walk.

-Similar hikes to the Upper Kananaskis Lake hike
+Getting to the Upper Kananaskis Lake Trail Trailhead